Neural-Pirates/plant-go/README.md

 ## About

 **PlantGo**:  Rediscover Nature, One Tap at a Time.
-Gamify outdoor exploration, snap plant pictures, identify with AI and earn blockchain rewards.
-We're not just a game – we're a green revolution!
+Gamify outdoor exploration, snap plant pictures with AI, earn blockchain rewards, and contribute to a vast plant database.
+Join the green revolution!

 ## Installation